Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 #### --( Bakusui Shouha - Exploding Water Shockwave )--
 The user creates an enormous amount of water by spewing it from their mouth, flooding the battlefield and potentially crushing foes in its path.
 Best of all, they get to look awesome while doing it!
 The wave rises up from beneath the user, and they can 'ride' it to its destination.

-- Chakra: 18+X
+- Chakra: 18 + X
-- Damage: Xd12+X*8
-- Range: 10 + X*2
+- Damage: Xd12 + X * 8
-- Area: 10 + X*2
+- Area: 10 + X * 2
-- Special: Stun X
 - Speed: 16
 - Seal Speed: 26
+- Status: Stun X

-Effects: Adds X*4 gallons of water to the battlefield.
+Effects: Adds X * 4 gallons of water to the battlefield.
 X has a maximum of your Chakra Control ranks.
-This technique travels in a line from you to its target (or its maximum range).
-You may move a number of yards equal to the final Speed of this attack along that line as part of this technique, unhindered by anything which would normally prevent you from moving.
+You may move a number of yards equal to the final Speed of this attack toward your opponent (in place of your normal attack-move distance), unhindered by anything which would normally slow (but not prevent) you from moving.
 Anyone other than yourself within the area must defend against this technique.

 #### --( Benzaiten no Jutsu - River Goddess Technique )--
 Named after the deity who supposedly watches over a major river, this technique coats the user's body with a thin layer of chakra-infused water.
 It offers no real protection from impacts or weapons, but can be an effective supplement to one's defenses against heat and other unpleasantness.